More About CHEF_MEG

 You will be so surprised when you taste this dish!
 To balance the sweet potatoes, we've added celery root, chives, and garlic, plus a dab of Greek yogurt and butter.

-Combined with chewy farro, a tangy vinaigrette and salty Parmesan, this makes for a light supper or substantial side.
+Combined with chewy wheat berries, a tangy vinaigrette and salty Parmesan, this beet salad makes for a light supper or substantial side.

 This meatloaf has the best of both worlds: a great crust and a moist interior!
 The trick is lining your slow cooker and creating a water bath.
 Trust me, it's worth the effort!